 Reuse stable policy answers across paraphrased questions without crossing release, access, or freshness boundaries; then prove the cache is both safe and worth serving.

-This lesson builds one semantic cache for public policy answers.
+The safe version starts with one semantic cache for public policy answers.
 It will serve nothing until a shadow replay shows safe hits and worthwhile savings.

 A response cache isn't a memory of generally true sentences.
 It's a store of outputs generated under a particular contract.
 The release bundle from the previous chapter gives us most of that contract already.